gkunter/coquery/README.md

 * [Buckeye Corpus](http://buckeyecorpus.osu.edu/)
 * [CELEX Lexical Database](https://catalog.ldc.upenn.edu/LDC96L14)

 Coquery does not provide any corpus data.
 You can only use these corpora if you have acquired the data files from the corpus maintainers.
 Coquery supplies tools that read these data files into MySQL databases that then can be queried.

-You can also build and query your own corpus using Coquery: simply put your text files into a folder and run the necessary tool.
-Part-of-speech tagging is done using the [Natural Language Toolkit](http://www.nltk.org/).
+You can also build and query your own part-of-speech-tagged corpus using Coquery: simply put your text files into a folder and run the necessary tool.

-### Requirements ###
+### Installation ###

-* For most corpora: MySQL server
-* Python 2.7 and Python 3.3 compatible
-* Depends on these Python modules: argparse, MySQLdb (alternativly: PyMySQL)
+See the (Installation guide)[INSTALLATION.md].

 ### Examples ###